What if I told you that you could get a free plane ticket for your friend to join you on vacation?

 Here’s how the Air Canada Buddy Pass works:

-- Sign up for an eligible Aeroplan credit card
+- Sign up for an eligible credit card (currently there are none available as of February 2023)

 - Spend the required amount within the given term